 Self Guided Online Classes

-You can also learn through one of our online resources.
-The fee is $125 for one year of access (for 2019-2020).
-If you are interested in one of the online resources below, you can register for online resources here.
-Registering will give you access to our Canvas system, this is where you will be able to view the videos.
+Registering will give you access to our Canvas system, this is where you will be able to view the content.
 An email with login instructions will be sent to you.
-(If you have questions, you can send an email to email@example.com)

 Digital Bible Tools